 In order to understand a particular style, you should first understand the components that make up a dress shoe.
 Working from front to back, a dress shoe is divided into four parts: toe, vamp, facing, and quarter.
 It is the placement and construction of these pieces that help give a dress shoe its individuality.

 The oxford is the most basic and timeless of the dress shoes, and a great starting point if you’re looking for a classic staple.
 They are very versatile option that can be dressed up with formal wear or down for a more casual arena.
 Gaining its name from its history at Oxford University, oxfords were a newer version of the popular Oxonians that were popular at the university circa 1800.
-This half-boot style was – at century’s turn – judged outdated, and students began looking for an alternative style that was more current, thus the oxford shoe was was the fulfillment of longings for something modern.
+This half-boot style was – at century’s turn – judged outdated, and students began looking for an alternative style.
+The oxford shoe was was the fulfillment of longings for something modern.

 The shoe is characterized by its facing being stitched under the vamp.
 This is called “closed lacing.”
 The facing’s placement provides a slim silhouette that hugs the foot’s contour.
-The oxford is one of the most popular styles due to its minimalist appeal and ability to go with just about everything) that the oxford enjoys its popularity.
+It is on account of its minimalism (and ability to go with just about everything) that the oxford enjoys its popularity.
 For general everyday wear, there are many colors from which to choose, in both leather and suede.
 For business attire, dark brown, cordovan, English tan, and black leather are your safest choices.
-If you’ll be pairing them with a tux, a patent leather pair will fit the best.
+If you’ll be pairing them with a tuxedo (formalwear), best to wear black patent leather.